sumitpuri/tririgaDocker/README.md

 ### Step 5:
 Open Terminal (on Mac) or Command Prompt (on Windows 10) or Docker Quickstart Terminal (on Windows 7).<br />
-Type the command after dollar sign and hit enter.
+Type the command after dollar sign and hit enter:

 ```
 $ docker login